Seniors-For-Seniors Adoption Program

 • If you need our help in preparing a Pet Trust (designating someone to care for your pet should you die first), we can provide you with referrals to lawyers who specialize in estate planning and offer discounts to RCHS adopters.

-• If you find that you are having trouble managing the financial commitment of having a pet, you can participate in our Community Pet Food Bank, which occurs on the first and third Saturday of every month here at RCHS and offers free pet food and supplies on a walk-up, first come-first serve basis.
+• If you find that you are having trouble managing the financial commitment of having a pet, you can participate in our Community Pet Food Bank, which occurs every Saturday from 9am-11am here at RCHS and offers free pet food and supplies on a walk-up, first come-first serve basis.

-• If you find that you have incurred veterinary expenses in caring for your senior companion that you cannot afford, you may qualify for additional financial support.
+• If you find that you are incurring veterinary expenses in caring for your senior companion that you cannot afford, you may qualify for additional financial support through our Veterinary Care for Seniors Program

 At Rancho Coastal Humane Society, we focus on the importance of human-animal bonding, and we hope you enjoy years of companionship with your “furbaby.”
 The Seniors-For-Seniors Program is meant to make it easy for you to make an emotional commitment, without the stress of a financial commitment you may not be able to maintain in your golden years.